dishults/h42n42/README.md

 # h42n42
 Project that aims to make you discover the basis of web programming on the client side in OCaml thanks to Ocsigen
+> Hopefully, this project will be opened to other programming languages in the future.
+Until then, here are all my notes that might be helpfull to get started with Eliom (OCaml).

 ## Mac